ihchoi12/inho-note.github.io/_posts/2021-03-27-distributed-systems.md

 (17:26)

+Useful Commands for Hydra

+$ lscpu | grep NUMA
+// to check NUMA node and CPU core mappings

 You'll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.